QuantumMaterialsModelling/bands4vasp/README.md

 #### General control parameters

-* **EDELTA1** - energy interval (y-axis) for the raw data plots EBSbloch, EBSorbit, EBSbloch.spec and Bandindexplot.
-If one value is given the interval will be symmetric around the fermi level [-EDELTA1;EDELTA1], or one can set the two values individually seperated by a blank.
+* **EDELTA1** - energy interval for the raw data plots EBSbloch, EBSorbit, EBSbloch.spec and Bandindexplot.
+If one value is given, the interval will be symmetric around the fermi level [-EDELTA1;EDELTA1], or one can set the two values individually seperated by a blank.
-* **EDELTA2** - energy interval (y-axis) for the manipulated plots, with the same functionality as EDELTA1.
+* **EDELTA2** - energy interval for the manipulated plots, with the same functionality as EDELTA1.
 * **EDIF**  - Energy diffusion from the unfolding calculation.
 EDIF defines the maximal energy difference for one k-point, inbetween this interval all points will merged and represented in the manipulated data.
 * **BAVERAGE** - If BAVERAGE is set to .TRUE. the weighted average of the Bloch character is calculated and represented in the manipulated data, else the values will summed up.
 * **OAVERAGE** - If OAVERAGE is set to .TRUE. the weighted average of the orbitalcharacter is calculated and represented in the manipulated data , else the values were summed up.